eikek/soidc/docs/readme.md

-The header and claims structure are abstract and users need to provide an implementation of `StandardHeader` and `StandardClaims`, respectively, to use the interesting features of this modue, like signature validation.
-For a simple start, concrete types `JoseHeader` and `SimpleClaims` are provided.
+The header and claims structure are abstract and users need to provide an implementation of `StandardHeader` and `StandardClaims`, respectively, to use some features of this modue, like timing validation.
+For a start, concrete types `JoseHeader` and `SimpleClaims` are provided.

 To not depend on a specific JSON library while being able to provide some convenience, there is a small JSON AST subset defined and type